pjimmybrcd/bwctest/README.md

 In our solution, the ICX is configured with a restricted-vlan and "auth-fail-action restricted-vlan" configured.
 Devices that pass authentication are placed into the auth-default-vlan and allowed onto the corporate; however, devices that fail authentication are moved to the restricted-vlan.

-When the Ruckus AP is connected to the ICX switch and powers up, the ICX forwards tries to authenticate the AP's mac address with the Radius server (MAC_AUTH), where is it denied access.
+When the Ruckus AP is connected to the ICX switch and powers up, the ICX tries to authenticate the AP's mac address with the Radius server (MAC_AUTH), where is it denied access.

 When the ICX receives information from authorization failure message from the Radius server, it forwards the syslog message to BWC.
 BWC reads the syslog message looking for these specific messages.

 	Example Syslog:
 		"Jan 1 07:26:35 ZTP_Campus_ICX7750 172.20.40.243 MACAUTH: Port 1/1/48 Mac 406c.8f38.4fb7 - authentication failed since RADIUS server rejected"
+		"Jan  4 14:00:49 ING-135-01 172.20.41.44 MAC Authentication failed for [EC8C.A225.B280 ] on port 1/1/36 (Invalid User)"

 When the syslog is matched with the format above, the MAC address from the message is compared to a list of authorized MACs stored in the database.
-If the MAC from the log matches a MAC address stored in the database of authorized addresses, an action chain is issued which first changes the configuration on the switch then updates the information in the database storing the location of the AP on the network.
+If the MAC from the log matches a MAC address stored in the database of authorized addresses, the device name is retrieved from the database and an action chain is issued.
+This action chain first changes the configuration on the switch then updates the information in the database storing the location of the AP on the network.
 The configuration change is done by sending a template to the switch via a SSH connection.

 If the MAC address from the syslog is not found in the database, meaning that the device is unauthorized, the information will be stored in a failures table in the database for future reference or additional actions for non-Ruckus AP devices.